 And what if you just want to take your 4x4 on an enjoyable camping trip with the family?
 Air compressors are perfect for inflating camping equipment, river rafts and even powering an on-board margarita blender.

-For more information on off-roading, take a look at the links on the next page.
+For more information on off-roading, take a look at the links below.

 - Jones, Jerrod.
 "Air Compressor Information - Onboard Air."
 4Wheel & Off-Road Magazine.http://www.4wheeloffroad.com/techarticles/131_0609_air_compressor_information/index.html

 - Transborg, Pete "Re-Seating a Tire Bead."
 Jp Magazine.http://www.jpmagazine.com/techarticles/wheels/154_0704_jeep_tire_bead_re_seating/index.html